Rhode Island Underground Utility License Bond: A Comprehensive Guide

 How Much Does the Rhode Island Underground Utility License Bond Cost?

-The $20,000 Rhode Island Underground Utility License bond costs just $100 per year
+The $20,000 Rhode Island Underground Utility License bond costs just $100 per year or $10 per month.

 How Does Rhode Island Define “Underground Utility Contractor”?